 Serving the mental health needs of Texans poses a serious challenge for state practitioners, who struggle daily to work through access issues, largely due to lack of resources.
 For the second year in a row, Forbes Advisor ranked Texas the worst state in the country for mental healthcare, while also ranking it second highest in the number of uninsured adults with mental illness.
 Equally alarming, Texas ranked second highest in its percentage of youth with untreated depression.

 Given that Texas also has the third fewest mental health treatment centers in the nation (8.4 per 10,000 businesses), just making timely referrals can be overwhelming – especially for patients in crisis who live in rural areas and need hospitalization.
-In honor of Mental Illness Awareness Week, Oct.
-6-12, we share ways Innovista Health is overcoming current mental health challenges in Texas.
+In honor of Mental Illness Awareness month, we share ways Innovista Health is overcoming current mental health challenges in Texas.

-Patients who have the following Blue Cross & Blue Shield of Texas plans (Blue Advantage HMO, Blue Advantage Plus and MyBlue Health), and receive care at Innovista Health clinics, located in Dallas and Houston, automatically are managed by Magellan Health, which provides a list of approved providers for outpatient and hospitalized care.
-Those who are not in these plans are managed by BCBSTX medical management, explained Innovista Health Supervisor of Care Management Oroma Chukuigwe, IMG M.D., BSc, FSPH.
+Patients who have the following Blue Cross & Blue Shield of Texas plans (Blue Advantage HMO, Blue Advantage Plus and MyBlue Health), and receive care at Innovista clinics in Dallas and Houston, automatically are managed by Magellan Health, which provides a list of approved providers for outpatient and hospitalized care.
+Those who are not in these plans are managed by BCBSTX medical management, explained Innovista Supervisor of Care Management Oroma Chukuigwe, IMG M.D., BSc, FSPH.
 In one case, she recalls a covered patient who had previously been incarcerated and benefited greatly from mental health services as he reassimilated back into society.

 Innovista Health also turns to Community-Based Organizations (CBOs) as additional resources.
 According to Innovista Health Manager of Community Health Services for North Texas Maudia Gentry, Ed.D, MA, BSW, CHW-Instructor, HS-BCP, CBOs are public or private entities that help those most in need and fill in the gaps of traditional healthcare services whether a patient is insured or uninsured.